WillNickols/dinemites/README.md

-The second model for distinguishing new from persistent infections is a Bayesian model that models the rate at which new infections are acquired and the rate at which any infections (both new and persistent) and uses laws of conditional probability to find the probability an allele is new.
-The model is parameterized with general covariates that affect the rate at which new infections are acquired (the season, LLIN usage, etc.) and persistence covariates that affect how likely a persistent infection is to be observed again (whether the allele has ever been observed, has been observed in the last 30 days, etc.).
-A model is fit in Stan, and the posterior coefficient draws are used to estimate the probability each allele is new.
-The model will run with covariates taking on any values, but the model fits much faster when the covariates take only one of a few values (e.g., 0/1 indicators) by collapsing redundant observations in the likelihood function.
+The second model for distinguishing new from persistent infections is a Bayesian model that models the rate at which new infections are acquired and the rate at which any infections (both new and persistent) are acquired and uses laws of conditional probability to find the probability each allele is new.
+The model is parameterized with **general covariates** that affect the rate at which new infections are acquired (the season, LLIN usage, etc.) and **persistence covariates** that affect how likely a persistent infection is to be observed again (whether the allele has ever been observed, has been observed in the last 30 days, etc.).
+A model is fit in Stan, and the posterior coefficient draws are used to estimate the probability each allele is new. **The model will run with covariates taking on any values, but the model fits much faster when the covariates take only one of a few values** (e.g., 0/1 indicators) by collapsing redundant observations in the likelihood function.

 This model uses the covariates created in [section 3.3](#setting-up-covariates)